 You should attend to this session wearing your thinking caps and sleeves rolled up.
 There is much to help move forward together that really matters.

-The Jakarta NoSQL specification defines a set of APIs that provides a standard implementation for most NoSQL databases.
-Based on the Eclipse JNoSQL project, Jakarta NoSQL is considered "one API for many NoSQL databases" as it supports the various types of NoSQL databases: document, column, key-value and graph.
+The Jakarta NoSQL specification defines a set of APIs to provide a standard implementation for most NoSQL databases.
+Jakarta NoSQL is considered "one API for many NoSQL databases" as it supports the four types of NoSQL databases: column family, document, graph and key-value.

-This presentation will provide an introduction to Jakarta NoSQL followed by a demonstration of how to get started with a review of a MongoDB application built with Jakarta NoSQL.
+This presentation will provide an introduction to Jakarta NoSQL and Eclipse JNoSQL, the compatible implementation to the specification, followed by a demonstration of a MongoDB application built with Jakarta NoSQL.

 The initial three MicroProfile APIs: Contexts and Dependency Injection (CDI); Java API for JSON Processing (JSON-P); and Java API for RESTful Web Services (JAX-RS), have been considered a minimal set of APIs for building microservices-based applications.
-Since its debut, MicroProfile has grown to a total of 12 core APIs along with three standalone APIs for handling reactive streams.
+Since its debut, MicroProfile has grown to a total of 12 core APIs along with four standalone APIs for handling reactive streams and GraphQL.

 Project Helidon, introduced by Oracle in September 2018, features an asynchronous reactive web server built on top of Netty.
 Oracle designed Helidon to be lightweight, easy, and fast for building microservices-based applications.
 There are two programming modes: Helidon SE, featuring microframeworks, and Helidon MP, which supports MicroProfile.